 You may choose to buy whole wheat burger buns online.
 But, I prefer to bake at home.
 This ensures that I have chemical and preservative free healthy whole wheat burger buns.

 You have seen children making their hands dirty while eating a traditional burger.
-As soon as you bite the burger, the mayonnaise starts coming out from the burger.
+As soon as you bite the burger, the mayonnaise and other sauces starts coming out from the burger.
 Most of the time the potato patty inside breaks and starts to falling apart.
-Not only kids, adults too find it difficult to manage a burger in its traditional form.
+Not only kids, adults too find it difficult to manage a veg burger in its traditional form.

-No more mess of spillage of sauces from the burger.
+I have tried solving this problem with whole wheat stuffed Aloo Tikki Burger.
+In this burger recipe we seal the burger patty inside the burger dough itself.
+While we do so, we add the other ingredients of the aloo tikki burger recipe.
+This ensures no spillage of sauces from the burger while eating them.
 No more dirty hands and clothes.
 This eggless whole wheat burger recipe will change the way you have been eating burgers.

 In a bowl mix yeast, honey, and lukewarm water and keep it aside until yeast froths.
 In another bowl, dissolve flax seed powder in 2 tbs lukewarm water.
 Let it rest for 5 minutes.